Tiktok Bookmarks

 Comparative Feature Analysis

-While most apps allow content saving, they fall short on making it easy to organize and find — particularly when looking for content from specific creators.
+While most apps allow content saving, they fall short on making it easy to organize and find.
 While today's apps lean into passive, scroll-heavy experiences, that doesn’t mean thoughtful structure isn’t valuable.

 User Research